Kotlin/KEEP/proposals/js/JsName.md

 class C : A, B
 ```

-Proposed solution: prohibit to have more than one name candidate for all declarations including native,
+Solution 1: prohibit to have more than one name candidate for all declarations including native,
 because it can confuse and I don't know any real usecases.

-Another possible solution:
+Solution 2:
 * allow to have more than one name candidate for all or only native declarations.
 <br/>
 In this case generated code should contain all name candidates which referenced to the same function to be compatible with all implemented interfaces.

+_**Decision:** solution 2 chosen_

 ## Common